Making Sense of School Options

 Final Thoughts

-Parenting and education are deeply personal journeys, and I’ve seen firsthand how transformative this small, supportive community can be in helping children grow into the best version of themselves.
-We believe every child deserves a place where they are inspired, empowered, and truly known and valued for who they are.
+Parenting and education are among the most meaningful journeys you’ll undertake.
+At WHPS, we’ve seen how transformative our small, supportive community can be in helping children become the best versions of themselves.
+Every child deserves a place where they are inspired, empowered, and truly known and valued for who they are.

-We invite our current preschool families to experience the heart of our program during our October and November tours.
-These tours offer a closer look at our elementary offerings, answer your questions, and help you feel confident in your decision before any remaining spaces open to outside applicants in January.
-Our students and teachers take great pride in sharing the program with visitors, showcasing the vibrant learning environment we’ve created.
+We invite our current preschool families to experience the heart of our program during October and November tours.
+These tours offer a closer look at our elementary offerings, answer your questions, and help you feel confident in your decision before the remaining spaces open to outside applicants in January.

-While we’re unapologetically passionate about our program, our ultimate goal is to support you in finding the best fit for your child—one that aligns with their unique strengths and your family’s vision for their future.
+While we’re deeply passionate about what we offer, our ultimate goal is to support you in finding the best fit for your child—one that aligns with their strengths and your family’s vision for their future.

 Previous